Sergio-P/ship-python/README.md

 Ship-Python
 ====
-Ship python is a pygame based game about a ship that could fire differents bullets to destroy all enemies in a level.
+Ship python is a pygame based game.
+You may control a ship that could fire 5 differents bullets in order to destroy all enemies.

-When it destroys all enemies game starts the next level.
+When you destroys all enemies, the next level starts.

-Different kind of enemies such as asteroid or other ships that attack you or avoid your bullets.
+Different kind of enemies such as asteroid or other ships may appear. some of them have AI and can fire you, or even avoid your bullets!

-Still in alhpa version.
+Bullets packages can be purchased when you pass an aumont of levels, collect coins by destroying enemies, and you will buy differents items in store.

+[Actually still in development]

 ==
 Developed by Sergio Peñafiel - 2013